Data on Globes, Terrain, and Geographic Context

 -

-Spatial awareness Distribution patterns, coverage gaps, and regional concentrations visible immediately rather than inferred from data.
+Spatial awareness Distribution patterns, coverage gaps, and regional concentrations visible immediately rather than inferred from rows.

 -